johnjago/timeless/README.md

 # Timeless — a blog theme for Hugo

+**Note**: As of June 2023, I stopped sharing this theme between my two blogs, [johnjago.com](https://johnjago.com) and [gaozhang.co](https://gaozhang.co).
+Letting each theme evolve on its own allows it to better fit the needs of each blog and greatly simplifies the development workflow for editing the themes.

+---

 Timeless is an opinionated design that emphasizes reading experience and content above all else.